petracarrion/job-market-analytics/README.md

 The aim of this project is to develop an end-to-end Data Platform to explore and learn new technologies.

 ## Architecture

 ![Architecture Overview](doc/architecture-overview.drawio.svg)

 ## Storage

 ### Data Lake

 The Data Lake is basically a file system on my local computer, but could be easily transfered to a Cloud Blob Storage ( like AWS S3 or Azure Blob Storage) if needed.
 The current Data Lake we have two layers:

-- The Raw Layer, where the information from the data source are stored in the same file format as ingested (e.g. HTML or XML).
+- The **Raw Layer**, where the information from the data source are stored in the same file format as ingested (e.g. HTML or XML).
-- The Cleansed Layer, where we store the information in Parquet, which means that the information is stored in a tabular format with well-defined columns.
+- The **Cleansed Layer**, where we store the information in Parquet, which means that the information is stored in a tabular format with well-defined columns.

 ### Data Warehouse